Jackson Pro Plus Series Dinky MDK HT7 STN

 Body Material: Basswood

-Light weight, bright tone. -
+Light wood, balanced tone. -

 Pickup Configuration: H-H (2x Humbucker)